joshloyal/glnem/scripts/README.md

 ### Section 5.6 of the supplement (Sensitivity to d)

-These commands run the simulations and produce Figure S2, Table S7, and Table S8.
+These commands run the simulations and produces Figure S2, Table S7, and Table S8.

 ```bash
 >>> python simulation_recovery_dim_select_sensitivity.py